dinkzilla/mdl-ext/src/accordion/readme.md

 ## Events
-Interaction with the component programmatically is performed by sending events to the component (or by using the public api).
+Interaction with the component programmatically is performed receiving events from the component or by sending events to the component (or by using the public api).

 ### Events the component listenes to
 A client can send a `command` custom event to the accordion.
 The command event holds a detail object defining the action